DarkMortal/Flutter-DrawBoard/README.md

 A simple drawing app made using flutter

+## To build for Linux

+    flutter build linux

+## To build for Android
+    dart run flutter_launcher_icons
+    flutter build apk --no-shrink

 ## Getting Started

 This project is a starting point for a Flutter application.